-My ongoing project is the eCortina v3.
+My ongoing project is the mid-drive eCortina v3.
 With a new and improved motor, motor mounting system, and belt drive – the eCortina v3 encompasses the best of the previous machines.

 The eCortina v3 electric bicycle is a more refined and reliable machine than my first electric bike build, of two years ago.
 It features a substantially larger motor and larger battery pack.
 Also as the weight of the battery pack and all other associated electronics are located in the triangle, the weight distribution and handling are far superior in the current build version.